The Importance of Regularly Reviewing Your Disability Policy

 - Should I buy an additional policy(ies)?

-Many physicians and dentists purchase their policies as residents or when they are first establishing their practice, and then file their policies away and don’t think about them again until the unexpected happens and they need to file a claim.
+Many physicians and dentists purchase their policies as residents or when they are first establishing their practice, and then file their disability insurance policies away and don’t think about them again until the unexpected happens and they need to file a disability claim.
 This is problematic, because financial needs and obligations change over time, and the income and standard of living for a resident is vastly different than that of a physician with a family 20 years down the road.

 While insurance companies’ underwriting standards are typically structured in a way that prevents you from collecting the exact same amount of monthly income you were making pre-disability, your goal should be to get as close as possible.
 In other words, if you are a dentist earning $20,000 a month and need to file a claim, you don’t want to have to end up relying on a disability policy with a monthly benefit of $5,000 as your primary source of income.

-When purchasing a new policy, it’s also important to keep in mind that disability policies have become increasingly more complex, restrictive and less favorable to policyholders over time.
-There is no longer a “standard” policy that every company sells—each policy will have it’s pros and cons, and it is therefore important to take your time to familiarize yourself with the policy at the point of sale, so that you know what you’re purchasing.
-And if you didn’t pay close attention when you purchased the policy, or you can’t remember exactly what your policy says, you should review your policy to assess whether it still meets your needs and make sure that you have an accurate understanding of the scope of your coverage.
+When purchasing a new disability insurance policy, it’s also important to keep in mind that disability policies have become increasingly more complex, restrictive and less favorable to policyholders over time.
+There is no longer a “standard” policy that every company sells—each policy will have it’s pros and cons, and it is therefore important to take your time to familiarize yourself with the disability insurance policy at the point of sale, so that you know what you’re purchasing.
+And if you didn’t pay close attention when you purchased the policy, or you can’t remember exactly what your policy says, you should review your disability insurance policy to assess whether it still meets your needs and make sure that you have an accurate understanding of the scope of your coverage.